Ralegh Radford: Biography

 Courtenay Arthur Ralegh Radford was born on 7 November 1900 at the Cedar House, Hillingdon, the only son of Arthur Lock Radford, FSA (1862–1925), an antiquary, and his second wife, Ada Minnie Hemyng Bruton, daughter of John Bruton, of Clifton.
 Radford's sister, Evelyn Hilda Mary, married Sir Francis D'Arcy Cooper, 1st Baronet.
 Radford received his M.A. from Exeter College, Oxford, where he read modern history.
 He was involved with the excavations at Whitby Abbey, North Riding of Yorkshire, in the early 1920s.
 In 1929 he was appointed Inspector of Ancient Monuments for his chosen territory, Wales and Monmouthshire, entrusted with preliminary surveys of numerous sites.

-In the 1930s he excavated the site of The Hurlers, a group of three stone circles in the civil parish of St Cleer, Cornwall.
-He partly restored the two northern circles by re-erecting some stones and placing marker stones in the positions of those missing.
+In the 1930s he excavated, and undertook a partial restoration of, The Hurlers, a group of three stone circles at St Cleer, Cornwall.
 In 1935 he excavated the Roman villa site at Ditchley, Oxfordshire.

 He travelled in Central Europe and the Balkans and held scholarships at the British School at Athens and the British School at Rome.
 He was appointed Director of the British School at Rome in 1936; when the school was closed at the outbreak of World War II he returned to take up war work.
 He was awarded the OBE in 1947.

 He then resumed his archaeological work, and was secretary of the Royal Commission on the Ancient and Historical Monuments of Wales and Monmouthshire between 1946 and 1948.
 His specialisation was in the early medieval period, with particular interests in the Arthurian sites of Glastonbury and Tintagel, which resulted in his classic survey, Arthurian Sites in the West (1975).
 The volume was occasioned by a conference and was intended to present the hard archæological and literary evidence for the traditional associations; it is still in print in a revised and enlarged edition.